lucyyu24/lucyyu24.github.io/_posts/2022-11-04-is-my-life-a-to-do-list-or-a-river.markdown

 And maybe life can be a to-do list of rivers where we raft towards our destination,

-because planning a route where we have to cross rapids might just be a stupid idea.
+because planning a route where we have to cross rapids might be a stupid idea.

 <br />